ryanwe1ss/Remote-Access-Tool/README.md

 # Contributing
 - Feel free to submit any possible bugs as I will be glad to respond to anyone and help with whatever's needed to further improve this program

-# Quick Note
-- This project is in development phase 02 to implement a visual control panel through a web-browser utilizing a Flask API built in Python.
-Otherwise, the server-client software is in working production.